jco5209/auditory-twitch/README.md

-This is a repo for personal tinkering with the Twitch API for knowledge and experience.
+This is a repo for personal tinkering with the Twitch API for knowledge and experience. :fire: :muscle: :fire: